Going-to-the-Sun Road in Glacier National Park. America’s most scenic highway. Photo courtesy U.S. Department of the Interior.

 Missoula, Montana.
 Photo courtesy of Missoula Parks and Recreation, City of Missoula.

 Dining at Marli’s in Pollard Hotel, Red Lodge, Mont.
-Image courtesy Pollard Hotel.
+Plate image from Pollard Hotel.
+Courtesy Sandy Archives.

 Swinging Bridge across the Kootenai River near Libby, Mont.
 Photo courtesy Maggie Craig, LibbyMT dot com.

 Old Faithful Geyser, Yellowstone National Park.
 Photo courtesy Sandy Garrison, sandygarrisonphotograpy dot com.

 U.S. Highway 12 enters the Little Belt Mountains west of Harlowton, Montana, winter 1975.
 Photo courtesy Sandy Archives.

 Welcome to Montana.
 Suffolk sheep are happy to see you.
 Photo courtesy Montana Sheep Growers Association.

 Salish tribal language on sign along U.S. highway 93, Flathead Reservation, northwest Montana.
 Montana promotes Native American culture.
 Photo courtesy Montana DOT.